Dyslexia and Foreign Language Options for Better Success

 Intstant Immersion is available in a wide variety of languages.
 It teaches up to three levels.
 If you are looking for a full immersion approach, Intstant Immersion may be a good fit.

-As I mentioned above, we used Cambridge Latin when my son was studying Latin.
+As I mentioned above, we used Cambridge Latin when my oldest child was studying Latin.
 The program is story-based, which can help a child connect the language learning to meaningful experiences in his life, which enhances retention and recall.
 When we used the Cambridge Latin program, we also purchased the Cambridge Latin e-Learning resource DVDs.
 They were fabulous for testing to insure mastery, as a way of tracking and documenting progress, and for learning reinforcement.

 I hope this information helps you pick the best approach to dealing with dyslexia and foreign language learning for your child.
 Having a learning disability makes it a bit more of a struggle to learn a foreign language.
 However, having a great audio/visual approach in conjunction with the written component will go a long way in helping your child find success.
 Using these programs at home, whether in traditional school or not, can help in spite of dyslexia and foreign language learning can become possible.